 The relevant transcript for this video is found below:

-Hey there, Joomla fans!
+Hey there, Joomla Fanatics!
 Tim Davis here.
 I'm a Joomla fan too.
 Thanks for tuning in to today's Maintenance Monday live stream episode number 32.

 As always, I appreciate your support of this channel.
 We've got some new subscribers in the last week since we went live last, so welcome to all the new subscribers.
 If you're watching this on the replay please subscribe, ring that bell.
 You'll get notifications of new live streams and also tutorials when they're added to the channel.